akeneo/pim-community-dev/src/Akeneo/Tool/Bundle/MessengerBundle/docs/how-to-add-a-queue.md

 Your message *need* to implement `TraceableMessageInterface` in order to be taken in charge by the bundle.

-But implementing the `SerializableMessageInterface` is optional.
+But implementing the `NormalizableMessageInterface` is optional.
 Normalization and denormalization are needed to store the message in the queue system.
-By implementing `SerializableMessageInterface` the message will be automatically normalized/denormalized using the according methods.
+By implementing `NormalizableMessageInterface` the message will be automatically normalized/denormalized using the according methods.
-If you need more complex (de)normalization (for instance injecting some extra values), don't implement `SerializableMessageInterface`, you can create your own normalizer service and tag it with `akeneo_messenger.message.normalizer`.
+If you need more complex (de)normalization (for instance injecting some extra values), don't implement `NormalizableMessageInterface`, you can create your own normalizer service and tag it with `akeneo_messenger.message.normalizer`.

 Now you certainly need to add a handler, this is the next section.